thinkb4/a-walk-in-javascript/day_08.md

 (－‸ლ) (－‸ლ) now I'm confused ...so ... they're not  [classes](https://en.wikipedia.org/wiki/Class_(computer_programming)) so technically it's NOT a [class-based](https://en.wikipedia.org/wiki/Class-based_programming) language BUT you CAN do [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)  ... so what in the world are they and what's the use?

 Please don't give up.
-Despite the "unhappy" and misleading naming, they are a very useful and powerful abstraction around repetirtive and error prone routines to create `prototype` based inheritance structures.
+Despite the "unhappy" and misleading naming, they are a very useful and powerful abstraction around repetitive and error prone routines to create `prototype` based inheritance structures.

 This time, ECMAScript international isn't very friendly with this: